nickwells/param.mod/README.md

 This illustrates the simplest use of the param package but you can specify the behaviour much more precisely.

 Additionally you can have positional parameters as well as named parameters.
+These must come at the front of the supplied parameters and can only be set through the command line.

 You can specify a terminal parameter (by default `--`) and the remaining parameters will be available for further processing without being parsed.
+If you intend for your users to supply additional parameters you must set a handler function using the `PSet.SetRemHandler` method.
+The handler can either process the additional arguments or else, if `param.NullRemHandler` has been given, you can process the remainder after `PSet.Parse` has completed.
+If you haven't done either of these things the default behaviour is to report the additional arguments as an error.

 ## Standard parameters
 The default behaviour of the package is to add some standard